Canadian Government Issues Public Warning About Pedophile Released From Prison

 - Not to own a computer or cell phone

-13 additional conditions were not listed in the alert, but anyone who finds Neil violating any of these conditions is asked to contact police.
+Thirteen additional conditions were not listed in the alert, but anyone who finds Neil violating any of these conditions is asked to contact police.

 Vancouver Police Constable Jason Doucette directed all questions regarding Neil’s release to the Parole Board, but added that “The VPD will continue to work closely with Corrections Canada to monitor offenders being released into Vancouver.”